shrivastavanolo/unREC-YouTube/README.md

 Instead of recommendations, the extension displays motivational quotes to inspire and keep you focused on your goals.

 ## Steps to install
-1. Clone or download the repository to your local machine.
+1. Clone the repo or download src folder to your local machine.
 2. Open Google Chrome and navigate to chrome://extensions/.
 3. Enable Developer mode in the top right corner.
 4. Click on "Load unpacked" and select the directory where you cloned or downloaded the extension.